This guide assumes that you have successfully installed the Subsonic server on your computer. If not, please refer to the installation instructions.

 After installing and starting Subsonic, open the Subsonic web page.
 The web address may differ depending on your installation options, but is typically http://localhost:4040.

 You must tell Subsonic where you keep your music and videos.
-Select Settings > Media folders to add one or more folders.
+Select Settings > Media folders to add folders.
+(If you don't see this option you must first log on to Subsonic with a user that has administrative privileges, for instance the admin user).

 Also note that Subsonic will organize your music according to how they are organized on your disk.
 Unlike many other music applications, Subsonic does not organize the music according to the tag information embedded in the files.
 (It does, however, also read the tags for presentation and search purposes.)

 Consequently, it's recommended that the music folders you add to Subsonic are organized in an "artist/album/song" manner.
-There are music managers, like MediaMonkey, that can help you achieve this.
+There are music managers, like bliss and MediaMonkey, that can help you achieve this.

 With Subsonic you can access your music anywhere on the internet or from your iPhone or Android phone.
 However, in order to do that certain conditions must be met: